Native Artist Fellowships

 The fellowships support diverse creative disciplines and can include sculpture, performance, basketry, painting, printmaking, digital art, mixed media, photography, pottery, writing, and film and video.
 However each fellowship has specific applicant criteria as indicated below.

-*The IARC fellowships are funded through the generosity of Ronald and Susan Dubin, Rollin and Mary Ella King, the Lannan Foundation, and Eric and Barbara Dobkin.
+*The IARC fellowships are funded through the generosity of Ronald and Susan Dubin, Rollin and Mary Ella King, and Eric and Barbara Dobkin.

 - Ron and Susan Dubin Native Artist Fellowship (Jun.
 15–Aug.
 15)